 "There exists identical psychic structures common to all, which are heritable and influence the way all humans the world" - C. Jung

-Carl Jung was one of the foremost experts not only as a practicing psychiatrist, but as a religious and mythical symbologist.
+Carl Jung was one of the foremost experts not only as a practicing psychiatrist but as a religious and mythical symbolist.
 In exploring both these fields, he was able to uncover his theory of archetypes.
-Jung noticed that religions both in the past and present share very specific and similar themes, symbols and patterns.
-But what stood out was how these symbols related to the dreams of his patients suffering with Schizophrenia.
-What would account for these similarities though separated from each other by climate, culture, epoch, ethnicity, geography etc?
+Jung noticed that religions both in the past and present share very specific and similar themes, symbols, and patterns.
+But what stood out was how these symbols related to the dreams of his patients suffering from Schizophrenia.
+What would account for these similarities though separated from each other by climate, culture, epoch, ethnicity, geography, etc?

-Jung proposed that the human mind is not the sole product of personal experience, but it contains elements in the psyche which are pre-personal and exists before human becomes conscious.
-These elements are common to all and are called The Archetypes.
+Jung proposed that the human mind is not the sole product of personal experience, but it contains elements in the psyche that are pre-personal and exists before a human becomes conscious.
+These elements are common to all and are called Archetypes.